Sciatic Nerve Surgery

 These procedures include:

-- Endoscopic discectomy: this is the removal of disc material that is pressing on the sciatic nerve.
+- Discectomy: this is the removal of disc material that is pressing on the sciatic nerve.

 - Foraminotomy: a procedure used to remove excess tissue in the opening of the spinal canal where the sciatic nerve exits, also known as the foramen.